zaphosting/docs/docs/contribution-rewards.md

 :::

 ## How to receive your reward
 Once we have evaluated your Pull Request and are ready to publish the changes, we will directly credit the approved ZAP Coins to your linked zap-hosting.com account.
+We will let you know when your pull request has been accepted and when your reward has been added.